-INFINITE EARTH (t-shirts and tops), ROYAL PREMIUM (jeans), GOLF REPUBLIC (sweaters, blazers).
+Consider marks such as that of INFINITE EARTH (T-shirts and tops), ROYAL PREMIUM (jeans), GOLF REPUBLIC (sweaters, blazers), all of which are examples of Class 25.

+A coordinated class is one that is related to another trademark class, usually because the PTO has determined that applicants filing within Class 25 often file in the coordinated classes, too.
 If you are not sure whether you should register in Class 25, you might also consider the following “coordinated” classes: Class 14 - Precious Metals, Class 18 - Leather Goods, Class 19 - Building Materials, Class 24 - Textiles, Class 35 - Advertising and Business Services, and Class 42 - Science and Technology Services.
-A coordinated class is one that is related to another class, usually because the USPTO has determined that applicants filing within Class 25 often file in the coordinated classes, too.

 If you are registering a mark that is currently being used in commerce, you must furnish a specimen of the mark as consumers see it.
 The specimen must show the mark as used on or in connection with the goods in commerce.
 A trademark specimen should be a label, tag, or container for the goods, or a display associated with the goods.
 A photocopy or other reproduction of a specimen of the mark as actually used on or in connection with the goods is acceptable.